immcantation/presto/docs/examples/filter.rst

     fastq2fasta.py reads.fastq

 Alternatively, you can request :ref:`SplitSeq.py` to output FASTA files by using the flag :option:`--fasta`.
-In the Example Workflows, a common last step in the data processing pipeline includes filtering sequences with at least two representative reads.
+In the example workflows, a common last step in the data processing pipeline includes filtering sequences with at least two representative reads.
 By adding :option:`--fasta` to the command, the output file will be a `.fasta` file.